arstephens/TCGA-Glioblastoma-Database/README.md

 Because several data files were too large to upload directly to GitHub, the actual raw and cleaned files are stored externally and linked through README files.

 - [`data/raw/`](data/raw/) contains the link to the raw TCGA GBM datasets.
-- [`data/cleaned/`](data/cleaned/) contains the link to the cleaned datasets and long-format files used for database loading.
+- [`data/cleaned/`](data/cleaned/) contains the link to the cleaned datasets and long format files used for database loading.

 ### `diagrams/`